 The Arem and the other Chut tribes, have absolutely no awareness of the Gospel in either Laos or Vietnam.
 They remain completely unreached.

-Prayer Points * Pray the primitive Arem would soon have access to the Gospel, and would be open to knowing Jesus Christ.
+Prayer Points Pray the Arem would soon have access to the Gospel, and would be open to knowing Jesus Christ.